The admissions procedure

 The fifth step is the place assignment.
 The number of places in the school is limited.
 Admission may depend on the number of places available.
 In the Collège the Anglophone Section has a quota of 50 places per year group, in the other schools this number varies year on year.

-- In Primary, the number of places available to Anglophone students who successfully passed the admission test are known towards the middle of May.
+- In Primary, the number of places available to Anglophone students who successfully passed the admission test are known towards the middle of May sometimes earlier.
 Candidates will be informed by email by the Section.
 They will be requested to formally enroll at the Espace Famille (the Fontainebleau town council’s service for school-related matters) with the acceptance letter from the Primary Head that accompanies the Section email.
 If residing outside the catchment area of the Léonard de Vinci school, a dérogation may need to be obtained from the family’s local mayor’s office.
 Following the administrative enrolment, parents are requested to make an appointment with the Primary Head to finalize the enrolment of their child.

 - In Collège, sixième candidates will normally know during the first half of June at the latest if their request has been successful.
 Parents will be informed directly by the Inspection Académique.
 Cinquièmes, quatrièmes and troisièmes will be informed by the middle of May by the Section.
 Successful candidates will be invited to fill in a dossier d’inscription.